 The generated models can be exported from the software in the form of STL models by pressing the "Export" button.
+By selecting the "Open in Alpha AI" or "Open in RayWare" or "Open in Uniz Dental", models can be exported to the respective external 3D printing software.

 Note: To export the STL files, you must have a valid STL export license!
+To see the option "Open in Alpha AI" or "Open in RayWare" or "Open in Uniz Dental" you must have those software programs installed on your computer.